Current CaRCC activities and how to get involved:

 Institutional Membership: A prospective Institutional Member must provide a formal letter containing an institutional commitment to the purpose and vision of the Consortium (shown below) and to the following elements:

-- Appoint one or more designated professional(s) (e.g., Facilitators or CI-Engineers) who can directly address the mission and activities of the Consortium and enable the prospective Member to fully participate in the applicable technical activities of the Consortium.
+- Have the intent to appoint one or more designated professional(s) (e.g., Facilitators, CI Professionals, CI-Engineers, or User Services Representatives) who can directly address the mission and activities of the Consortium and enable the prospective Member to fully participate in the applicable technical activities of the Consortium.
 The prospective Member’s commitment shall be to fund such professional(s) at one or more of the Member’s locations for the duration of the prospective Member’s membership in the Consortium.

 - Promoting and funding the professional development of its designated professional(s) and their participation in Consortium activities, events, and meetings.

 - Paying such annual membership fees as may be levied by the Consortium subject to approval by the Council.
 Note that during the CaRC planning process and its initial evolution, currently there are no dues.

 The letter of commitment can be sent to the CaRCC Council chair.
 The current CaRCC Council chair (through 6/30/19) is Thomas Cheatham from the University of Utah.
 He can be contacted at firstname.lastname@example.org.

 If, in the opinion of the Council Chair, the application meets the criteria, the membership request will be forwarded to the Council for formal approval by simple majority vote.
 Note: The Council may, at its discretion and with formal approval of at least two-thirds of its members, change the membership fee or impose additional requirements for new membership applications.
 Members will be provided at least three-months’ (3-months’) notice of the implementation of changes in membership fees or requirements.